UTI Research Group

 The UTI Research Group has been supporting the ICTs and Society Network conferences.

 The first members of the UTI Group have been researchers coming from the Sociocybernetics Group of the Institute for Design and Technology Assessment of the Vienna University of Technology around Peter Fleissner.
 After Wolfgang Hofkirchner had been appointed Professor (Univ.Prof.) of Internet and Society at the Paris Lodron University Salzburg in 2004, members of his staff joined the UTI Research Group and international academics requested membership.
-Later on, PhD students enriched the group and have, as postdocs, been populating the board.
+Later on, PhD students enriched the group and have now, as postdocs, been populating the board.

 In 2019, the UTI Research Group became an autonomous Unit of the present Institute for a Global Sustainable Information Society, after the independent Emergent Systems, Information and Society Group had been incorporated.